 Osvaldo Borsanis sofa 'D70' was presented at the Triennale of Milan in 1954 where it won the Gold Medal for design.
 Not only the design is extraordinary, because so is the technology.
 With a single twist the back and seating are positioned upwards or down, all to create the highest comfort for the sofa or daybed.

 This eccentric sofa model 3615 is designed by Osvaldo Borsani and embodies a splendid construction of subtle lines and curvaceous shapes.
 Remarkable detail and the signature for this design are the armrests that are partly executed in mahogany and based on a sharp movement constructed in a graceful manner.
 This accentuates the truly refined construction made possible by Osvaldo Borsani’s great eye for detail and high-level of craftsmanship this sofa is exemplary for.
-The sofa is accompanied with thick cushions and are upholstered in a delicate velvet blue fabric that has a soft and bright surface.
+The corpus is upholstered in a thick fabric in a vibrant red upholstery.
 In absence of decorative details, the design convinces visually through the well-balanced appearance and the stabile construction.

 Osvaldo Borsani (1911-1985) was an Italian designer and architect, raised by a family of fine furniture makers in Varedo.
 At the age of 16, he joined his father’s furniture shop, the Atelier di Varedo, which was fully engaged in designing and furnishing homes inspired by the Italian Art Deco movement.
 The designer of the atelier was the Italian architect Gino Maggioni (1898-1955) who was known for his Viennese Jugendstil orientation of the early 20th century.
 In the 1930s, he graduated from the Accademia di Belle Arti di Brera and Politecnico di Milano, where he studied Fine Arts and Architecture respectively.
 In 1932, the family company was renamed ‘Arredamenti Borsani’ and opened its first studio in Milan.
 During this period, he encountered Avant-Garde artists of various artistic disciplines like Lucio Fontana (1899-1968), Agenore Fabbri (1911-1998), Aligi Sassu (1912-2000), Roberto Crippa (1921-1972), Fausto Melotti (1901-1986), Arnaldo Pomodoro (1926-) and Giò Pomodoro (1930-2002).
 These collaborations resulted in the creation of furniture and interior design projects with a high-level of craftsmanship and artistry.
 In 1953, Borsani founded together with his twin brother Fulgenzio Borsani ‘Tecno’, a design and manufacturing company that produced items based on mechanical innovations and refined technicality.
 The ‘P40’ adjustable lounge chair (1953) has become the ideological manifesto of Borsani's Tecno program, and still remains the best known, exemplary piece in the Tecno catalogue.
 Other iconic works that were produced by Tecno were created by Gio Ponti (1891-1979), Vico Magistretti (1920-2006), Carlo de Carli (1910-1999), Gae Aulenti (1927-2012), and many other influential Italian designers.
 Osvaldo Borsani died in 1985 in Milan.
 His diverse and sophisticated oeuvre is to be found in permanent collections, such as of the Museum of Modern Art (MoMA) in New York, the Victoria & Albert Museum in London, Neue Sammlung in Munich, the Centre Pompidou in Paris, and the Trienalle di Milano Museum.